N-Wouda/Slides/README.md

 # Deploying

-Made simple using the `deploy.sh` script in the repository root.
+Made simple using the `prepare_deploy.sh` script in the repository root.
 Make sure to also pass a commit message!

+After preparing to deploy, the `src` and `gh-pages` branches still need to be pushed.
+That's up to you.